Governors scramble to speed vaccine effort after slow start

 Gov. Henry McMaster of South Carolina warned that health care workers will lose their place in line if they don't move quickly to get their shots.
 As of Monday, the state had given out less than half its initial allotment of the Pfizer vaccine to about 43,000 people.

+State and local officials are moving to expand availability of the vaccine to other groups.
+In Louisiana, people 70 and older are newly eligible this week under state guidelines.
+Oklahoma’s most populous county will begin providing vaccinations to residents 65 and above on Thursday.

-New York Mayor Bill de Blasio said it is time to broaden eligibility to include people older than 75 and essential workers such as police officers and firefighters to get things moving.
+New York Mayor Bill de Blasio said it is time to broaden eligibility to include people over 75 and essential workers such as police officers and firefighters to get things moving.

 “Give them the freedom to vaccinate and they will vaccinate thousands, then tens of thousands, then hundreds of thousands, then millions,” de Blasio said.
 “What they don’t need is to be shamed.
 What they don’t need is more bureaucracy.
 What they don’t need is a threat of fines.”